Vuexec/Vuexec/README.md

 - 👋 Hi, I’m @Vuexec
 - 👀 I’m interested in Aviation 🛫🛬
 - 🌱 I’m currently learning about nuclear physics
-- 💞️ I’m looking to collaborate on a Vue 3 project
+- 💞️ I’m looking to collaborate on conflict
 - 📫 How to reach me: aidan@vuexec.com

 <!---